3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Punta Arenas, Santiago de Chile, Easter Island

-Let the Easter Island adventure begin!
-The one thing you’ve been craving to see is Moai statues, right?
+Let your Easter Island adventure begin!
+The one thing you’ve been craving to see is the famous Moai statues, right?
 Well, they’re all over the island.
 The most famous ones are to be found in the Rano Raraku quarry which is part of the Rapa Nui National Park.

 Easter Island is pretty small, so don’t worry that you’ll have just two days to spend there.
-From the capital Hanga Roa, which is basically the only proper city on the island, it’s just 13 km (8 mi) to this place.
-So, this is the only place I won’t tell you to rent a car at.
-You can rent a bike though, or scooter in case you’re really worn off at this point.
+From the capital Hanga Roa, which is basically the only proper city on the island, it’s just 13 km (8 mi) to the tourist hotspot with the statues.
+This is why Easter Island is the only place in Chile I won’t tell you to rent a car at.
+You can rent a bike though, or scooter in case you’re too tired to pedal.

-My advice, get up early to catch the sunrise at Rano Raku and immerse in the proper magical atmosphere of this place.
-There’s one road leading along the entire east coast with the statues scattered around.
+My advice is to get up early to catch the sunrise at Rano Raraku and immerse yourself in the magical atmosphere.
+There’s one road leading along the entire east coast with the statues scattered around it.

-There are tour guides that will passionately talk to you about the Rapa Nui culture in English, but I recommend reading up on it in advance and going on your own, not only you will be free to move at your own pace around the island, but you’ll also avoid the crowds and enjoy the sunrise on your own.
-Moreover, you’ll have the chance to take the best shots of the landscape with only the freely grazing horses to pose for the pictures.
+There are tour guides available that will passionately talk to you about the Rapa Nui culture in English, but I recommend reading up on it in advance and going on your own.
+Not only you will be free to move at your own pace around the island, but you’ll also avoid the crowds and enjoy the sunrise in peace.
+Moreover, you’ll have the chance to take the best shots of the landscape with only the freely grazing horses to pose for your photos.

-There’s a map of the suggested route with the main points of interest
+Here’s a map of the suggested route on Easter Island that hits all the main points of interest.

 Day 20: Mysterious Orongo Village and Ahu Tahai